openlawteam/snapshot-hub/README.md

 # The PK of the account that will be used to sign the messages, for example:
 RELAYER_PK=0x49b803c4495fbedafbfbb9399fcc212286b4bc21caafe06e609762d913ed0ef7

-# The network name that will be used by the relayer (use testnet for: goerli), and mainnet for the main eth network
+# The network name that will be used by the relayer (use testnet for: polygon), and mainnet for the main eth network
 NETWORK=testnet

 # The postgres url: postgres://user:pwd@host:5432/db-name